Meteor-Community-Packages/meteor-autoform/README.md

 to [AutoForm.getFormValues](https://github.com/aldeed/meteor-autoform/blob/master/api.md#autoformgetformvaluesformidclient).
 This method is *not* reactive.
 The form must be currently rendered for this to work.

-You can get the current value of a specific field on a specific form by passing the form `id` and field name to [AutoForm.getFieldValue](https://github.com/aldeed/meteor-autoform/blob/master/api.md#autoformgetformvaluesformidclient).
+You can get the current value of a specific field on a specific form by passing the field name to [AutoForm.getFieldValue](https://github.com/aldeed/meteor-autoform/blob/master/api.md#autoformgetformvaluesformidclient).
 This method *is* reactive so it can be used in place of the built-in `afFieldValueIs` helper to show pieces of a form based on custom criteria about the values of other fields on the form.
+If using outside of the autoForm, pass the `formId` as the second argument.

 ## Callbacks/Hooks